cozis/Noja/docs/04_Functions.md

 printName(); # Prints "Giovanni"
 ```

-But this mechanism is cooler than that.
-Consider the case were a function is defined inside another one
+A function that's defined inside another one will be able to access both the scope of the parent function and the global scope
 ```py
 name1 = "Giovanni";
 fun outerFunc() {